 Accommodating her schedule and preferences is important but don’t forget to consider your own.
 Flexibility is great but you shouldn’t be moving your life around for the sake of a second date.

 If you have a busy schedule this week, maybe see what she’s doing next week instead.
 The truth is, being busy is going to work in your favor to some extent anyway.

 If you’re talking about a casual Tinder hookup, then my suggestion is to take things a bit slower.
 You should both be on the same page already and nobody wants to be bombarded with messages from a hookup.

-Personally in this scenario I’ll usually look to set something up about a week later.
+Personally, in this scenari, I’ll look to set something up about a week later.
 Once-per-week seems to be a good balance.
 It keeps things casual and low maintenance without letting it go stale.

 Once you’ve answered these questions for yourself, you'll have a pretty good feel for how long you should wait.
 Before you pick up the phone, there are a few other factors for you to consider as well.